loopbackio/loopback.io/pages/en/lb2/Installing-compiler-tools.md

 If the download doesn't start, click the **Click here** link, then on the next download page, click the **Click here** link beside **vs_community_ENU.exe**.

-Run the installer, check "Visual C--" under "Programming Languages", and accept the default location.
+Run the installer, check "Visual C++" under "Programming Languages", and accept the default location.

 {% include note.html content="This installation may take a long time.
 " %}